Build capacity as an engaged health researcher

-with the PhD Health Sciences
+with the PhD Health Sciences program!

+The PhD program is housed in the Department of Health Sciences.
 The objectives of the PhD in Health Sciences program are to prepare graduates who are able to:

 - Design, carry out, and defend research at an advanced level to create knowledge relevant to the field of health sciences;

-- Conduct research and scholarly activities in a way that is consistent with expected guidelines, processes, and procedures in the field of health sciences.
+- Conduct research and scholarly activities in a way that is consistent with expected guidelines, processes, and procedures in the field of health sciences

 This on-campus program will include lectures/seminars, group discussions, independent study, hands-on learning, and one-on-one interaction with faculty members.
 The PhD in Health Sciences program may be completed on a full-time (12 terms/4 years) or flexible full-time (24 terms/8 years) basis.
 Note that, once admitted to the PhD in Health Sciences program, students are not permitted to change from the Standard Full-time option to the flexible full-time option, and vice versa.